Factory24/getting-started/README.md

 * [Course Directory](https://github.com/Factory24/course-directory) - complete outline of all courses provided on Factory24 platform, breakdown of course objectives and guide to raising issues.

-These guidelines will remain as `drafts`, most of the improvement work will happen in the issues or in active pull requests so if you have ideas to make getting started with Open Source contributing at Factory24 very friendly, go take a look!
+These guidelines will remain as `drafts.` Most of the improvement work will happen in the `issues` or in `active pull requests` so if you have ideas to make getting started with Open Source contributing at Factory24 very friendly, go take a look!

 ### Contributing Guidelines